muttoni/contract-browser/_posts/introducing-v2.md

 ![Verified](/blog/verified.png)

 Say hello to Verified Contracts.
 Now, import with confidence knowing you're using the right contract every time.
-Verifying your own contract is just a pull request away – simplicity and security in one.
 Anyone can verify contracts, 100% for free via a simple pull request.
 If you want to verify your contract, [you can do so here](https://github.com/muttoni/contract-browser/blob/main/lib/verified-contracts.ts).

 [Explore verified contracts &rarr;](/verified)